Generic Name: buprenorphine (implant) (BUE pre NOR feen)

 How is a Probuphine implant given?

-A Probuphine implant is a 1-inch rod that is inserted through a needle (under local anesthesia) into the skin of your upper arm, just inside and above the elbow.
+A Probuphine implant is a 1-inch rod that is inserted through a needle (under local anesthesia) into the skin of your inside upper arm.
 You will receive a total of 4 implants.

-After the Probuphine implants are inserted, your arm will be covered with 2 bandages.
+After the Probuphine implant is inserted, your arm will be covered with 2 bandages.
 Remove the top bandage after 24 hours, but leave the smaller bandage on for 3 to 5 days.
 Keep the area clean and dry.
 Apply an ice pack to the area every 2 hours during the first day, leaving the ice pack on for 40 minutes at a time.

-For at least 1 week after insertion, check the incision area for warmth, redness, swelling, or other signs of infection.
+For at least 1 week, check the incision area for warmth, redness, swelling, or other signs of infection.

 Call your doctor at once if you notice any of the following symptoms after the the implants are inserted: